WARNING – THIS IS A SERIOUS POST

 Carlton Stowers’ chilling book Careless Whispers can be found here.

-And now in March 2014, Texas Monthly has done a five-part-series that makes me wonder about a lot of things…
+Texas Monthly has done a five-part-series that makes me wonder about a lot of things…

 Why I quit being a reporter.
 Click HERE for the inside story.